 According to the theory, women tend to have a higher body fat percentage than men.
 Adipose tissue in women is found more in the thighs and calves, so women have a higher risk of experiencing obesity, especially gynoid obesity (Karastergiou et al., 2012).
-Categorization of nutritional status can be done through anthropometric measurements.(Padilla et al., 2021) Measurements of waist circumference and waist circumference-height ratio are known to be more sensitive measurements for determining obesity status in adolescents than body mass index according to age, with sensitivity and specificity >0.8 (Mulyasari & Pontang, 2018).
-This anthropometric measurement also indicates an individual’s health condition (Ashwell & Gibson, 2016).
+Categorization of nutritional status can be done through anthropometric measurements.
+Measurements of the human body are influenced by genetic, environmental, social, cultural, lifestyle, functional, and health factors.
+Anthropometric measurements can be utilized to evaluate the likelihood of malnutrition, obesity, muscle loss, excessive fat, and uneven distribution of fat.
+Circumferences, skinfold thickness, and body weight are potential factors that can be changed, while height and bone diameters cannot be altered (Padilla et al., 2021).
+Measurements of waist circumference and waist circumference-height ratio are known to be more sensitive measurements for determining obesity status in adolescents than body mass index according to age, with sensitivity and specificity >0.8 (Mulyasari & Pontang, 2018).

 Adolescent girls, in general, have a higher risk of experiencing anemia than adolescent boys.
 This is caused by various factors, such as menstruation which causes loss of blood and the iron contained in it in large volumes (Puspitasari et al., 2022).
 Dietary patterns also play an important role in the development of anemia in adolescent girls.
 A study found that unhealthy dietary patterns increased the possibility of anemia four times higher than healthy eating practices (Vaira et al., 2022).
+A Study found that low consumption of animal foods, fruits, peanuts, and vegetables are some factors that related to iron-deficiency anemia.
 Lack of awareness of consuming iron-rich food, supported by increasing habits of iron-inhibiting food consumption, such as coffee and tea after eating, may worsen the condition, increasing the risk of having iron deficiency anemia (IDA) (Belali, 2022; Riskika et al., 2023).
-(Telisa & Eliza, 2020)Adolescent girls also display a unique characteristic in striving for an ideal body weight.
-They tend to limit their intake, and, for a long term, it affects the dietary habit (Mustofiah et al., 2013)(Gandhi, 2022).
+Adolescent girls with low iron intake are eleven times higher of protein-energy-malnutrion (Telisa & Eliza, 2020).
+Adolescent girls also display a unique characteristic in striving for an ideal body weight.
+They tend to limit their intake, and, for a long term, it affects the dietary habit (Gandhi, 2022)

 Obesity is also known to be one of the factors that can play a role in causing anemia in adolescent girls.
 A high percentage of body fat which is positively correlated with the incidence of obesity can cause low-grade inflammation.
 This mechanism causes an increase in serum hepcidin and serum interleukin-6.
 As a response to inflammation and infection that occurs, an important component of the immune system called toll-like receptors (TLR) will cause the erythropoiesis process to become ineffective, thus causing anemia caused by inflammation (Alshwaiyat et al., 2021).

-The absence of a relationship between nutritional status based on waist circumference, waist circumference-height ratio and body fat percentage in this study could be due to the majority of subjects in this study being included in the normal category.
+The absence of a relationship between nutritional status based on waist circumference, waist circumference-height ratio, and body fat percentage in this study could be due to the majority of subjects in this study, according to hemoglobin levels, being considered as not anemic. .
 Another reason that may support the result is that anemia is the late stage of iron deficiency.
-The phases of iron deficiency are as follows: negative iron balance, iron depletion, iron-deficient erythropoiesis, and, finally, IDA.
-The condition of iron stores depletion and iron deficiency without anemia sign are classified as mild to moderate forms of iron deficiency.
-Thus this condition may loss of obvious symptoms.
-Furthermore, Iron deficiency with anemia represents the extreme iron depletion and showed an noticeable signs and symptoms.
-As this events occurs, there is a decrease in erythropoiesis in the bone marrow which leads to the low hemoglobin concentrations and the development of IDA (Clark, 2008)(Yang et al., 2023).
+There are several phases prior to iron deficiency anemia.
+The first phase of iron depletion is characterized by low ferritin levels.
+The second phase, iron deficiency without anemia, are observed as low in ferritin, serum iron, transferrin, but still normal in haemoglobin levels.
+Furthermore, Iron deficiency with anemia represents extreme iron depletion and shows noticeable signs and symptoms.
+As this events occurs, there is a decrease in erythropoiesis in the bone marrow which leads to low hemoglobin concentrations and the development of IDA (Yang et al., 2023).